jessicaloohw/SLIT-Net/Datasets/README.md

-Please download the annotations from: [to insert link]
+Please download the datasets from: [link to be provided soon]